Training on climate change adaptation

 Training on climate change adaptation schedule 2025

-Online training: As soon as a module is released, the different materials (composed by guidance documents, webinars, videos and quizes) will be available at dedicated learning platforms for its review (specify later DAN Europe and ENA).
+Online training: As soon as a Toolkit is released, the different materials (composed by guidance documents, webinars, videos and quizes) will be available at dedicated learning platforms for its review (specify later DAN Europe and ENA).
 This training is:

 • open to all participants, without selection process – registration to the training and respective online platforms is needed.